llouison/Project_02_NWC/README.md

 1. Run `npm install` to install all necessary dependencies listed in the package.json
 2. In psql run `create database recipe_development`
-2. Run all the migration files (un-comment the connect to database lines first) `psql -f migration_06032017.sql` to create the users, categories, and recipes tables.
+2. Un-comment the connect to database line, then run `psql -f migration_06032017.sql` in the migrations folder in db of the root to create the users, categories, and recipes tables.
 3. Run the seed file (un-comment the connect to database lines first) `psql -f seed.sql` to populate the tables.
 4. Create a `.env` file in the root.
-You'll need to have an `APPLICATION_ID` and `API_SECRET_KEY` for the Edamam API and a `SECRET_KEY` for user authentication.
+You'll need to have an `APPLICATION_ID` and `API_SECRET_KEY` for the [Edamam API](https://developer.edamam.com/edamam-recipe-api) and a `SECRET_KEY` for user authentication.
 4. To launch the app locally run `npm run dev` and navigate to __localhost:3000__ in your browser.

 ## Unsolved Problems/Next Steps